rutledka/jekyll-test/readme.md

 ## CSS Sourcemap

 To use sourcemapping in your dev site, make sure to include `main.compiled.css` and not the minified version.
 Minification breaks the sourcemapping.

-If you receive a Sass error complaining about being unable to write the map file, do the following:

-1. Make sure the grunt-contrib-sass grunt module is up to date in `package.json`.
-`"grunt-contrib-sass": "~0.8.1"` or greater.
-2. Update your node modules:
-`npm update`

 ## LiveReload